-A user is identified as a regular user if his user profile exists in the UserInfo\DB database.
-For a regular user, the Existing\User transition is fired, and a token is deposited into the Valid\User\Req place.
-Once a token is present in the Valid\User\Req place, the authorisation process can start by firing the Start\Authorization transition.
-The state information for the incoming request is generated by firing the Fetch\State\Info transition, which uses state information that is already stored in the database State\DB, as well as information extracted from the incoming request message (e.g., the time of the request).
-After the state information is generated, a token indicating the current state of the request is placed into the State\Info place.
-The Assign\Role transition is now enabled and can fire to assign roles to the user according to information stored in the databases UserInfo DB and Role DB.
-In addition, a user session is created by firing the Create Session transition.
+A user is identified as a regular user if his user profile exists in the UserInfo_DB database.
+For a regular user, the Existing_User transition is fired, and a token is deposited into the Valid_User_Req place.
+Once a token is present in the Valid_User_Req place, the authorization process can start by firing the Start_Authorization transition.
+The state information for the incoming request is generated by firing Fetch_State_Info transition, which uses information that is already stored in the database State_DB, as well as information extracted from the incoming request message (e.g., the time of the request).
+After the state information is generated, a token indicating the current state of the request is placed into the State_Info place.
+The Assign_Role transition is now enabled and can fire to assign roles to the user according to information stored in the databases UserInfo_DB and Role_DB.
+In addition, a user session is created by firing the Create_Session transition.
 The user session defines the period of time during which, a user can interact with an application when invoking a web service.
-If the session expires during an invocation (the session information will be passed along with a user space token to the WS Logic transition as described later), the WS Logic transition returns a timeout result to the XML firewall, so a new web service invocation request needs to be placed.
-The next task is to fetch a policy from the Policy DB.
-The Fetch Policy transition can fire when there is a token in the User Role place, the State Info place, and the Sync place.
-A policy is fetched from the Policy DB database based on the user's role and user's current state.
+If the session expires during an invocation (the session information will be passed along with a user space token to the WS_Logic transition as described later), the WS_Logic transition returns a timeout result to the XML firewall, so a new web service invocation request needs to be placed.
+The next task is to fetch a policy from the Policy_DB.
+The Fetch_Policy transition can fire when there is a token in the User_Role place, the State_Info place, and the Sync place.
+A policy is fetched from the Policy_DB database based on the user's role and user's current state.
 After a policy is fetched and a session is created, a user space is created, which contains the user information, permissions and the session information.
 A token representing a user space will be deposited into the UserSpace place.
-Note that ideally, both the session token and the user space token should be defined as coloured tokens that contain the needed information; however, to simplify our CPN model, we use tokens of type INT to represent both sessions and user spaces.
+Note that ideally, both the session token and the user space token should be defined as colored tokens that contain the needed information; however, to simplify our CPN model, we use tokens of type INT to represent both sessions and user spaces.